shuhrat-kobulov/shuhrat-kobulov/README.md

 # About Me

 - I’m currently learning: React best practices and Advanced React Patterns.
-- What I want to learn next: Improving my programming game with Design Patterns and Data Structures.
+- What I want to learn next: Improving my programming skills with Design Patterns and Data Structures.
 - How to reach me: `shukhratbekqobulov@gmail.com`
 - Pronouns: he/his